Function of a Backflow Preventer

 The style most commonly required for this purpose is called a "Reduced Pressure Principal" (RPP) backflow preventer.
 Also known as "Reduced Pressure Zone" (RPZ), this type is preferred because it employs 3 elements of protection: the two spring loaded check valves prevent reversal of flow; the relief valve operates to discharge water prior to reversal of flow.
 Designed in this way, it can protect the distribution system from health hazards as well as mere polution, whether the flow reversal is due to backpressure or backsiphonage.

-The following are artist's renderings of a Wilkins Model 975XL2.
+The following diagrams are artist's renderings of a Wilkins Model 975XL2.
 It is shown in various conditions of operation to illustrate how the RPP backflow assembly offers protection against health hazards.

 Operating Properly Without Flow